MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ## Forms and fields customization

-### Are changes in the CRM reflected automatically in the Sales app?
+### Are changes in the CRM reflected automatically in Sales app?

 Changes made in the CRM aren't reflected automatically in the Sales app.
 You must select **Refresh data** on the **Customize forms and fields** page to get the latest updates from the CRM.
 More information: [Refresh data](customize-forms-and-fields.md#refresh-data-from-crm)